Resources

 Simplify stages and archive cold items.
 The pipeline is a tool for focus, not a record of every email you have ever sent.

-Related pages
+Related reading

 Keep exploring: these pages go deeper on the feature set and the core Gmail CRM workflow.